 Awarded the Meridian Hill Park Partners in Preservation Grant in 2013.
 Meridian Hill Park is a nationally significant example of Neoclassicist American park design first proposed in the 1901 McMillan Plan.
 The exposed aggregate concrete throughout creates a public park whose ambitious scale, intent, and historic integrity has not been matched in the United States.
 Today, it serves as a gathering place for the local community as well as for visitors from around the world.
 A $50,000 grant will stabilize and repair exposed aggregate concrete grotto.

-Named "One of the Best" charities by the Catalogue for Philanthropy: Greater Washington for the 2011-2012 season.
+Named "One of the Best" charities by the Catalogue for Philanthropy: Greater Washington for the 2011-2012 and 2015-2016 seasons.
 The catalogue screens nonprofits for excellence, cost-effectiveness, and impact.

 Received Bethesda Magazine Green Award at the Bethesda Green Gala and featured in the November/December 2011 isssue of Bethesda Magazine.

 Honored as a Potomac Champion by the Alice Ferguson Foundation at the 2011 Trash Summit for our work on the Rock Creek Extreme Cleanup.